-- Friday, January 13, 2017 – deadline to return completed application to the School of Music office by 5 p.m.
+- Friday, January 21, 2022 – deadline to return completed application

-- Applications must be submitted to the Main Office on JANUARY 13, by 5 p.m.
+- Applications must be submitted by JANUARY 21st, by 5:00pm.
 Applications submitted after that date WILL NOT BE ACCEPTED.

 - The application MUST be physically signed by your applied instructor.
 No exceptions.

-- Each contestant is required to provide his/her own accompanist for the audition and must pay the accompanist’s fee by January 17 or 19.
+- Each contestant is required to provide his/her own accompanist for the audition and must pay the accompanist’s fee by January 27.

 - Each entrant may enter only ONCE in the competition.

 - A single movement from a concerto for instrumental soloist(s) and orchestra, or single movement/aria for voice(s) and orchestra.
 There is no time limit on a single selection that has a clear ending (i.e.: one that does not segue to another movement).
 This category also includes complete works with self-contained multiple parts, like Introduction and Rondo Capriccioso, Psalm and Fugue, Theme and Variations, or Recitative and Aria, for example.